vlkale/ParallelProgrammingWithOpenACC/README.md

 This is the examples repository for the book Parallel Programming With OpenACC.

-The multi-GPU stencil benchmarks, which vlkale has added in this fork, are in the directory Chapter08.
+The multi-GPU stencil benchmarks are in the directory Chapter08.